 All lecture times, tutorial times, exam times, deadlines, etc. are stated in local Toronto time.
-Please note that Toronto adheres to Eastern Daylight Time until November 7, 2021, 2:00 am, followed by Eastern Standard Time until Sunday, March 13, 2022, 2:00 am, followed again by Eastern Daylight Time.
-It is your responsibility to correctly convert local Toronto time to your time zone: we will not accept confusion about deadlines as an excuse for lateness or missed tests/work.
+Please note that Toronto adheres to Eastern Daylight Time until November 6, 2022, 2:00 am, followed by Eastern Standard Time until Sunday, March 12, 2022, 2:00 am, followed again by Eastern Daylight Time.